sche3154/Myositis_muscle_pipline/Readme.md

 ![bl_thigh_left](./imgs/step4/bl.png)  |  ![fu3_thigh_left_ref2bl](./imgs/step4/fu.png)

-## 5. crop ROIs
+## 5. Crop ROIs
 We need to crop ROIs for both baseline and followup data.
 According to the [paper](https://link.springer.com/chapter/10.1007/978-3-030-00807-9_2), the ROI is located between the axial slice immediately superior to the patella and the inferior border of the gluteus maximus muscle.

 We will take baseline together with followup left thigh data as an example, you should apply the same process to the right thigh later.

-1. Open the itksnap
+1. Open the itksnap.
-2. Load the baseline image
+2. Load the baseline image.
-3. Check the axial view to inspect the ROI
+3. Check the axial view to inspect the ROI.
 4. Record the corresponding slice position of ROI in axial view.
-5. Run the following commands
+5. Run the following commands.

 Inferior border of the gluteus maximus muscle          |  ROI1 :-------------------------:|:-------------------------: